 According to Kitty Kelley’s The Royals, Queen Victoria was known in Africa as The Great She Elephant from Across the Big Water.
-It is amusing to rechristen London landmarks with her African sobriquet: Let’s meet on the Mall at The Great She Elephant from Across the Big Water Memorial.
+It is amusing to rechristen London landmarks with this sobriquet: Let’s meet on the Mall at The Great She Elephant from Across the Big Water Memorial.
 We took The Great She Elephant from Across the Big Water line to Brixton.
 Have you seen the Botticelli exhibition at The Great She Elephant from Across the Big Water and Albert Museum?

 “25 September 1985